 KELSEY FEINSTEIN, MSW, RSW

-My approach is empathetic, curious, compassionate, and emotion focused.
+My approach is empathetic, curious & compassionate.
 I hope to discover together how to reconnect you with your innate courage, clarity, and confidence, allowing you to transform.
-I believe that you have the resources to heal, but may need some support accessing your inner resources.
-I trust you, and walk along side you, on your healing journey without bringing my own agenda.
+I trust you, and walk along side you on your healing journey without bringing my own agenda.
 I work with you as a guide and a facilitator, following your lead and supporting you to tap into whatever is going on for you.
 We will always work at your pace and with your permission.
-I use an integrative approach to best support you in being the driving force in your own healing journey.
-I am informed by Internal Family Systems, Acceptance and Commitment Therapy, Emotionally Focused Therapy, Emotion Focused Family Therapy, Mindfulness, & Self Compassion.
+As a Level One IFS Trained Therapist, I use IFS support you in being the driving force in your own healing journey.

 Internal Family Systems (IFS)

 IFS focuses on harmonizing a clients internal world by understanding and relating to aspects (Parts) of an individual and accessing ones inner resources and strength, so that individuals can heal.